 - Fund Settlement Speed

-Different fund payment systems have different fund settlement speed.
+Different fund payment systems have different fund settlement speeds.
 Fund settlement speed here is the total time consumed to settle money from one account to another after the transfer has been initiated.

 - Fund Transfer Charges

 Transferring money involves charges.
 As per RBI, fund transfer charges for each payment system are decided by banks.
-The amount charged is based on the amount to be transferred, transfer speed and other features offered by the bank.
-In addition, the government also imposes GST for each transaction.
+The amount charged is based on the amount to be transferred, transfer speed, and other features offered by the bank.

-However, maximum amount per transaction is limited to Rs.50,000/- for cash-based remittances within India and to Nepal under the Indo-Nepal Remittance Facility Scheme.
+However, the maximum amount per transaction is limited to Rs.50,000/- for cash-based remittances within India and Nepal under the Indo-Nepal Remittance Facility Scheme.